laracord/laracord.com/content/docs/events.md

 $ php laracord make:event Example
 ```

-When creating an event, you will be prompted to choose a listener from a searchable select box.
+When creating an event, you will be prompted to choose a Discord listener from a searchable select box:

 ![Event Screenshot](/images/make-event.png)

-Once you select a listener, an Event class will automatically be generated including the necessary namespaces/typing specific to the handler.
+Once you select a listener, an Event class will automatically be generated including the necessary namespaces/typing specific to the listener.

 Here is an example of a simple `MESSAGE_CREATE` event handler that logs a message to console everytime a message is created: